LeRatonLaveurSolitaire/Wireless-power-transfer-system_nucleo/README.md

 ## TODO :

-* Configure I2C communication to print data on OLED display
 * Implement the neural network estimator
 * Test the neural network estimator
 * Test the full identification